KhronosGroup/ANARI-SDK/libs/anari/README.md

 `ANARI_DEFINE_LIBRARY_ENTRYPOINT` macro at the bottom of `LibraryImpl.h` to define this entrypoint function, where it is necessary to match the first macro argument with `[name]` in the physical shared library file.
-For example, the provided [`helide`](../helide) device on linux is compiles into the shared library `libanari_library_helide.so`, and `helide` is the first argument to `ANARI_DEFINE_LIBRARY_ENTRYPOINT`, as seen [here](../helide/HelideLibrary.cpp).
+For example, the provided [`helide`](../helide) device on linux compiles into the shared library `libanari_library_helide.so`, and `helide` is the first argument to `ANARI_DEFINE_LIBRARY_ENTRYPOINT`, as seen [here](../helide/HelideLibrary.cpp).

-It is possible to directly construct a device if client applications directly link your library itself, but it is highly recommended to always provide the dynamic path via `anariLoadLibrary()` and `LibraryImpl` as this is the most common way to create ANARI devices.
+It is possible to directly construct a device if client applications directly links your library itself, but it is highly recommended to always provide the dynamic path via `anariLoadLibrary()` and `LibraryImpl` as this is the most common way to create ANARI devices.
 The alternate method of directly constructing a device via linking is show by the